-The required level of security for each Long-Term Contract is \$40,000 multiplied by the Contract Maximum Amount (as defined in the Draft Contract, Appendix B-1 and B-2 to this RFP) in MW for the generation unit.
-Fifty percent (50%) of the security must be provided at the time of contract execution.
-The remaining 50 percent (50%) of the security must be provided upon regulatory approval of the Long-Term Contract.
-Security will be promptly returned if the applicable regulatory agency does not approve the Long-Term Contract.
+The required level of development period security for each Long-Term Contract is \$80,000 multiplied by the Contract Maximum Amount (as defined in the Draft Contract, Appendix B-1 and B-2 to this RFP) in MW for the generation unit.
+Additional security will be required if the bidder or its affiliate has previously defaulted on or terminated a power purchase agreement prior to commercial operation.
+The entire (100%) of the security must be provided at the time of contract execution.
+Security will be returned if the DPU does not approve the Long-Term Contract, so long as Bidder supports regulatory approval of the Long-Term Contract.

-If a project is being developed in phases and under separate contracts, additional security equal to \$37,500/MW per Long Term Contract shall be required to secure the completion of both phases, to be provided at commercial operation of the first phase of the project.
+If a project is being developed in phases and under separate contracts, additional security equal to \$75,000/MW per Long Term Contract shall be required to secure the completion of all phases, to be provided at commercial operation of the first phase of the project and remain in place until all phases are complete.